|Club||Chad Rogers||PBA STARS 18U||Dickinson||TX|

 I show leadership on the field by maintaining my composure and lifting up my teammates during challenging times.
 Off the field, I have demonstrated leadership by tutoring younger students with their math and reading.

 The game of baseball is not only a physical game it is also a mental game.
 I am fortunate to have a family where good academics are as important as diet and exercise.
 I try to maintain a balance with my schoolwork and conditioning for baseball.
 I set up a schedule each week with my strength and conditioning coach to work around my other commitments and responsibilities.
-When life throws me a curveball, I reevaluate my priorities and communicate appropriately.
+When life throws me a curveball, I reevaluate my priorities and adjust appropriately.

 I volunteer often at the Texas City St. Vincent De Paul food bank with my grandmother.
 I use this time to help others that are less fortunate or have fallen on hard times by providing them food and clothing and a bright smile.
 Volunteering at St. Vincent De Paul allows me to give back to the people of my town and also humbles me in the life I sometimes take for granted.